Lest we forget!

 August 14th, 1944 – It was to be the grimmest day of the war for the 12th Regiment R.C.A.
 The Regiment was the victim of a horrible and ghastly tragedy.
-The R.A.F. and R.C.A.F. bombed their first target, which were German troops, accurately.
+The R.A.F. and R.C.A.F. bombed their first target, which was German troops, accurately.

 The second wave hit factories near the quarries which brought everyone out to watch.
 The next wave bombed behind the 12th Field.
 The following waves bombed the 12th, and many other units located in the area, for over an hour.

 There were 16 killed and at least 51 wounded.